• Home

 College/University Veteran Tuition Waivers

-This veteran benefit program will not cover expenses related to books, housing, or meals.
+This veteran benefit program will not cover expenses related to books, housing or meals.
 There is also a non-resident college fee waiver for qualifying veterans good at the institutions mentioned above.
 Ask your admissions advisor how to apply for and use these California-specific education benefits.

 California National Guard Education Assistance Award Program

 This program is specifically for those who have served a qualifying amount of time in either the California National Guard (CNG) or the State Military Reserve (MSR).
-It offers up to 100% coverage of fees at the Universities of California, California State Universities, and California Community Colleges.
+It offers up to 100% coverage of fees at the Universities of California, California State Universities and California Community Colleges.

-This benefit may also be used at qualifying California “proprietary and public institutions”.
-There are specific qualifying circumstance which must be met in order to be approved for this veteran education benefit including a minimum of two years of service in either the CNG or MSR, plus an agreement to continue serving through the use of the benefit.
+This benefit may also be used at qualifying California “proprietary and public institutions.”
+There are specific qualifying circumstances which must be met in order to be approved for this veteran education benefit including a minimum of two years of service in either the CNG or MSR, plus an agreement to continue serving through the use of the benefit.
 The applicant must be pursuing a degree “not currently held” and must not receive a Cal Grant award during the same academic year the Education Assistance Award funds are used.

-Troops To College
+Troops to College

 While the California State Troops To College program doesn’t offer any specific financial benefit, it does address the unique needs of military members and dependents who want to attend classes at California state colleges and universities.
-Some participating institutions offer transition assistance classes, on-campus military liaisons, and there are credit transfer evaluation programs for those who want to turn their military experiences and training into college credit.
+Some participating institutions offer transition assistance classes, on-campus military liaisons and there are credit transfer evaluation programs for those who want to turn their military experiences and training into college credit.

 California Veteran Employment Benefits